luismartinezs/react-firebase-starter/README.md

 - Run `firebase init` in the root folder of this project, do not override any files
   - Use the services auth, firestore, functions and hosting, use emulators and accept to download them, and use github actions.
 - Run `firebase deploy --only firestore:rules`
+- Run locally the app and emulate firebase services
+  - Build functions by running `(cd functions && pnpm build)`
+  - Run these two commands in separate shells: `pnpm emu:dev`, `pnpm emu:start`
-- Run the app `pnpm dev` and try to login with google.
-If you go to firestore you should see a user entry
+- Try to login with google.
+If you go to your firestore emulator you should see a user entry
 - You should be able to navigate to `http://localhost:3000/account`
-- In firestore, change `isAdmin` for your user to true, then you should be able to access `http://localhost:3000/admin`
+- In the firestore emulator, change `isAdmin` for your user to true, then you should be able to access `http://localhost:3000/admin`
 - Run `firebase deploy --only functions` to deploy cloud functions
 - For user generated content (e.g. todo items), extend dataEntries api starting from `dataEntriesTypes.ts`, or create a new type of entry from scratch using dataEntries as reference
   - Copy or modify files inside the following folders: